Aetokremnos: Discovery

-The site, which is located on a British Royal Air Force base, was discovered in 1980 by an anonymous amateur, who reported the find to Stuart Swiny (director of the Cyprus American Archaeological Research Institute in Nicosia).
+The site, which is located on a British Royal Air Force base, was discovered in 1960 by an anonymous amateur, who reported the find to Stuart Swiny (director of the Cyprus American Archaeological Research Institute in Nicosia).
 Swiny noted the existence of flint artifacts and a large number of hippo bones and that much of the site had eroded into the Mediterranean.
 Subsequent study and excavation of the site was conducted by Swiny and other archaeologists.

 Archaeology

-The site contains mainly bones of the Late Pleistocene endemic Cyprus Dwarf Hippopotamus (Hippopotamus minor), a lesser amount of the Cyprus dwarf elephant (Palaeoloxodon cypriotes) and artifacts (c.
-1,000 flints including thumbnail scrapers of the Mesolithic type).
-There is no evidence of a land bridge linking Cyprus to Turkey, meaning the normally sized ancestors of the hippos and elephants most likely swam to the island.
+The site mainly contains bones of the Late Pleistocene endemic Cypriot pygmy hippopotamus, which are represented by the remains of over 370 individuals a much smaller amount of the Cyprus dwarf elephant representing the remains of at least 3 individuals, and artifacts (around 1,000 flints including thumbnail scrapers of the Mesolithic type), which resemble those produced by the Natufian culture of the mainland Levant.
 There are no bones that show marks of butchery, but an unusually high frequency (30%) of burned bones.
-The pygmy hippos make up c.
-74% of the bones, followed by fish remains (25%) and birds, mainly bustards.
-Dwarf elephants are comparatively rare (3 individuals).
-The presence of fallow deer (4 bones) and pig (13 bones) is puzzling, since these animals are thought to have been introduced only in the Neolithic period.
+Pygmy hippo bones are the most plentiful making up 74% of the bones, followed by fish remains (25%) and birds, mainly bustards.
+The presence of fallow deer (4 bones) and pig (13 bones) is puzzling, since these animals are only thought to have been introduced in the Neolithic period.